JonathanBouwer/Web-Server-Task/README.md

 1. Run `docker run -d -p 5000:5000 simplewebserver`
 2. Open your browser and go to the url `localhost:5000` or `127.0.0.1:5000`
 3. Navigate using interface provided
+4. Upon completion simply close the browser and run `docker stop $CONTAINERID$` where container id is the id printed to the termianl on execution of instruction 1

 *Running in docker will only show usage information of that specific docker container, not the entire machines usage in order to maintain docker container independance